 Growth and Development, Ages 12 to 24 Months

-Do not hesitate to talk to your doctor anytime you have concerns about your child, even if you are not sure exactly what worries you.
+Talk with your doctor about any concerns you have about your child's health, growth, or behavior.
+Do this even if you aren't sure what worries you.

 Health Tools help you make wise health decisions or take action to improve your health.

 Your child's rapid brain development between the ages of 12 and 24 months causes amazing changes to happen—such as talking, walking, and remembering—as your child enters the toddler years.
 Children usually progress in a natural, predictable sequence from one developmental milestone to the next.

 The changes that happen in this period are often grouped into five areas: